E-ZPass: Fees and discounts by state

-Some highway exits, such as this one on the Garden State Parkway in Sayreville, New Jersey, are designated exclusively for E-ZPass users.
+Some highway exits, such as the southbound exit ramp at Exit 125 on the Garden State Parkway in Sayreville, New Jersey, are designated exclusively for E-ZPass users.

 Some agencies have imposed periodic account maintenance fees on their subscribers.
 After New Jersey began losing money with the E-ZPass system, a monthly account fee of one dollar was implemented on July 15, 2002, and is still in effect for both individual and business accounts.
 The Port Authority of New York and New Jersey also charges a monthly individual account fee of one dollar.
 On July 1, 2009, the Maryland Transportation Authority began charging a fee of $1.50 a month to account holders which, as of 1 July 2015, only applies to non-residents and is waived if three Maryland E-ZPass tolls were incurred during the previous month.

 The Triborough Bridge and Tunnel Authority (TBTA) in New York City once imposed a monthly account fee starting on July 1, 2005, claiming to defray the administrative costs.
 However, New York State Assembly Bill A06859A in 2005 and 2006 and Senate Bill S6331 in 2006 both considered such a fee threatening the efficiency to move traffic faster with lower tolls and sought to ban it.
 When the New York State Law started to ban the monthly account fee, the TBTA repealed it on June 1, 2006, and those, especially New Jerseyans, seeking New York accounts and avoiding the monthly fee still imposed by New Jersey and Port Authority, would have to apply for the TBTA or the New York State Thruway accounts at an E-ZPass New York Service Center.